Intro to Mesh Integrity

 Accidental keystrokes in wrong order cause mesh problems

-Broken meshes behave differently than tutorial examples
+Broken meshes behave differently than tutorial examples, missleading students

 Experience reduces these errors over time